-The annual Great BC ShakeOut drill will be conducted on October 17 and the City of Parksville encourages residents to participate.
-More than 590,000 registered in BC in 2012, creating an understanding of the importance of earthquake awareness and emergency preparedness.
+The annual Great BC ShakeOut drill will be conducted on October 16 at 10.17 am and the City of Parksville encourages residents to participate.
+In 2013, more than 690,000 registered in BC, creating an understanding of the importance of earthquake awareness and emergency preparedness.

-The Great British Columbia ShakeOut is an annual opportunity to practice how to be safer during big earthquakes.
-Residents and businesses are encouraged to register at http://shakeoutbc.ca to be counted in the drill and for information.
-Intended to create public awareness of earthquake hazards and encourage personal preparedness, participants will Drop, Cover and Hold On for two minutes in response to a simulated earthquake event.
+An opportunity to practice how to be safe during earthquakes, residents and businesses are encouraged to register at http://shakeoutbc.ca to be counted in the drill and to obtain resources and information.
+Intended to create public awareness of earthquake hazards and encourage personal preparedness, participants Drop, Cover and Hold On for two minutes in response to a simulated earthquake event.